This post may contain affiliate links. Please read our disclosure policy.

 • Salt – balances out and complements all the other ingredients

-• Oil – We use a neutral oil (options include canola, vegetable, grapeseed, peanut, safflower, peanut, or avocado oil) to blend with some of the grated, drained zucchini to create an emulsion that adds tons of moisture and tenderizes the bread
+• Oil – We use a neutral oil (options include canola, vegetable, grapeseed, peanut, safflower, peanut, or avocado oil) to blend with some of the zucchini to create an emulsion that adds tons of moisture and tenderizes the bread

 gluten free zucchini bread with chocolate chips in nonstick loaf pan lined with white paper on purple cloth